 A gender-sensitive response strategy would more readily capture the experiences of victims on the basis that gender is an integral element that shapes their victimisation.
-While women and girls have been the primary targets of SGBV crimes, men and boys have also been victimised in this manner, and this must continue to be recognised in the policy and practice of institutions such as the ICC.15 The adoption of a gender-sensitive and gender-inclusive response strategy would ensure recognition of the victimisation for those who are seldom visible in international justice, such as LGBTQ (lesbian, gay, bisexual, transgender and queer) or gender non-conforming people.
-This level of institutional sensitivity would allow the ICC to have a 'significant and positive impact on the content of "gender" within international law'.16 Therefore, where SGBV crimes amount to crimes against humanity, to war crimes or to genocide, the ICC must avoid constraining itself to a binary and limited understanding of 'gender' when engaging with victims.
+While women and girls have been the primary targets of SGBV crimes, men and boys have also been victimised in this manner, and this must continue to be recognised in the policy and practice of

 There are many challenges affecting the willingness and ability of victims of SGBV crimes to tell their stories.
 Both the reluctance of victims to talk about their victimisation, and the under-reporting of SGBV crimes, are underlined by structural and sociocultural factors and result in victims lacking the necessary motivation and confidence to engage with a ccountability mechanisms.
 Victims are influenced and affected by societal views of femininity and masculinity, womanhood and manhood, and what it means to be a husband/provider/protector or wife/caregiver/childbearer.
-One profound example from the Bemba trial was the testimony given by a male victim of sexual violence who stated:
+One profound example from the Bemba trial was the testimony given by a man who was a victim of sexual violence who stated: